c-blake/bu/doc/hyperfine.md

 1. It simply measures the wrong thing.
 You want the min, not the mean *unless* you are truly trying to assess things like "99% latencies/high quantiles" or the whole shape of the distribution in which case you generally need many more samples.
+This is not the goal toward which I have seen the tool applied.

-2. It abuses +- / ± notation to NOT be mean ± Δmean; Trimming outliers does NOT fix this.
+2. It abuses +- / ± notation to NOT be mean ± Δmean, but mean & estimated sample
+   standard deviation; Trimming outliers does NOT fix this.
 Usual invocation of Central Limit Theorem is that means are Gaussian (only 2 param distro shape) even when data is not.
-This is just to motivate the ± notation / its T-test origins. { Real "dt" data tend to be heavy enough- tailed to need Levy Stable not Gaussian (or not even IID, but needing moving block bootstrap combined w/distributional homogeneity tests!) and the classical framework collapses. }
+This is just to motivate the ± notation / its T-test origins.
+If you don't like standard error or standard deviation of the mean estimate, the T-test equivalent is another argument.  { Real "dt" data tend to be heavy enough-tailed to need Levy Stable not Gaussian (or not even IID, but needing moving block bootstrap combined w/distributional homogeneity tests!) and the classical framework collapses. }

 3. Terminal output actually adds noise to measurement.
 Flashing isn't free.
    This is a bad default.